Line 4 (Sistema de Tren Eléctrico Urbano): Current project

-In 2021 the Line 4 of the Guadalajara light rail system got once again a back turn from the president Andrés Manuel López Obrador, since there was no money designated for the works from the federal budget of 2021, as informed by the Secretariat of Finance even though the federal government said to endorse to the project.
+In 2021 the Line 4 of SITEUR got once again a back turn from the president Andrés Manuel López Obrador, since there was no money designated for the works from the federal budget of 2021, as informed by the Secretariat of Finance even though the federal government said to endorse to the project.
 In a meeting with the Mexican president, Andrés Manuel López Obrador, the Jalisco governor, Enrique Alfaro, affirmed that the Line 4 already had the technical studies for its construction and assured that the preliminary works would begin in October 2021.

 The construction was planned for the end of October 2021, but the works did not start until 2022.
 The preliminary works began on May 6, 2022, and the formal start of the works was on May 22, 2022, with the presence of the governor, the mayors of the Guadalajara metropolitan area and some special guests.
-It has been planned to finish the works in March 2024, that is, in a record time of 22 months.
+It has been planned to finish the works in March 2024, that would have been, in a record time of 22 months.
+As of early May 2025, there are 89 % of all works done,.
+On November 6, 2025, Jalisco Governor Pablo Lemus announced that the line would open on December 15, 2025.